 Beware: the liturgical space of the Cathedral will be closed for tourists 30 minutes before Mass.
 During services, the Church is open for worship only.

 During the Roman Empire on the rock towering over today’s Visegrad – the Romans built a border fortress.
 Later, a Slavic settlement was established here, and in the 9th century, it was taken over by the Hungarians.

 In the first half of the fourteenth century (1325), King Charles I erected a castle in Visegrad, which was the main residence of successive kings of Hungary.
 The Upper Castle also served for the safekeeping of the Hungarian royal insignia.

-At the time when Visegrad was the capital of Hungary, it was the place of Visegrad congresses, that is meetings of the kings of Hungary, Czech Republic and Poland (in 1335 and 1338).
-The tradition of cooperation in Central Europe is being continued by so-called The Visegrad Group, created by the presidents of Hungary, Czech Republic, Slovakia and Poland.
+At the time when Visegrad was the capital of Hungary, it was the place of Visegrad congresses, that is meetings of the kings of Hungary, the Czech Republic and Poland (in 1335 and 1338).
+The tradition of cooperation in Central Europe is being continued by the so-called Visegrad Group, created by the presidents of Hungary, the Czech Republic, Slovakia and Poland.
 Presidents of these countries meet in Visegrad every year beginning in 1991.
-Since 2016, on February 15th, the International Visegrad Day is celebrated.
+Since 2016, on February 15th, International Visegrad Day is celebrated.

 Visegrad Nagyvillam Restaurant

 In Visegrad, we stopped at the Hungarian restaurant Nagyvillam, where we had dinner.
 It was included in the price of our trip.
 A place worth my recommendation – both because of the tasty food and the beautiful views extending from its terraces.